GM-Consult-Pty-Ltd/text_analysis/README.md

 * the average number of syllables per word;
 * the `Flesch reading ease score`, a readibility measure calculated from  sentence length and word length on a 100-point scale; and
 * `Flesch-Kincaid grade level`, a readibility measure relative to U.S. school grade level.
+The `TextDocument` also includes a co-occurrence graph generated using the Rapid Keyword Extraction (RAKE) algorithm, from which the keywords (and keyword scores) can be obtained.

 ### String Comparison